anantshri1/domain_adapted-LLM_fine-tuning/README.md

 ## Limitations

-- **Model size**: A 3B parameter model has limited capacity for deep physics reasoning in a specialised domain.
+- **Model size**: A quantized 3B parameter model has limited capacity for deep physics reasoning in a specialised domain.
 The fine-tuned model handles thesis-specific terminology and phrasing better than the base model, but should not be used as a physics reference.
 - **Dataset size**: 2,224 examples is small for domain adaptation.
 Accuracy improves significantly with a larger or more diverse instruction set.
 - **Hardware**: Training was constrained to free Colab T4.
 A larger base model (7B+) would likely yield meaningfully better results.
+- **Equation hallucination**: Gemini Flash Lite tends to override provided context for common/generic equations (e.g. free scalar kinetic terms, standard gauge kinetic terms), generating physically plausible but thesis-inaccurate outputs.
+Thesis-specific equations are grounded correctly.
+- **Gemini API rate limits**: The free tier (15 req/min) is insufficient for a full thesis run.
+A paid API key (~$0.05 total for this corpus) **is** strongly recommended.
+- Gemini often leaves the template pairs for equations/tables empty.
+- The length filter is character-based (not tokenizer-based) pending final model selection
 ---

 ## Future work